-A single USB-C port on the right-hand side is used to charge the laptop and provide USB connectivity.
-A USB-C ethernet adapter I tried worked fine in OpenBSD.
-Whether intentional or not, a particular design touch I appreciated was that the USB-C port is placed directly to the right of the power button on the keyboard, so you don't have to look or feel around for the port when plugging in the power cable.
+A USB-C port on the right-hand side is used to charge the laptop and provide USB connectivity.
+I tried a USB-C ethernet adapter in OpenBSD which worked fine.
+Whether intentional or not, a particular design touch I appreciated was that the USB-C port is placed directly to the right of the power button on the keyboard, so one doesn't have to look or feel around for the port when plugging in the power cable.
 A small charging LED is on the right side of the USB-C port.

 A single USB 3.0 type-A port is available on the right side next to the USB-C port.
 A full-size HDMI port and a headphone jack are on the left-hand side.

-Wireless connectivity is provided by a soldered-on Intel 8260 wireless adapter and Bluetooth.
+Wi-Fi and Bluetooth connectivity are provided by a soldered-on Intel 8260 wireless adapter.
 The webcam in the screen bezel attaches internally over USB.

 While I've seen a review where someone actually complained about it, I love that the lid has no logo on it.
 There is a "Mi" logo on the front in the center bottom of the screen bezel.